 1000-Seed Weight (g)

 Similarly, a significant difference was also noted in the 1000-seed weight among the linseed varieties tested.
 The variety Kuma consistently outperformed others, achieving the highest 1000-seed weight of 12.0 g, whereas Yaadamo again showed the lowest performance, with a weight of 8.67 g.
 This trend reflects a similar pattern observed in capsule number, indicating that Kuma may possess superior genetic traits related to seed development and filling.
 These results are consistent with those reported by Akbar et al.(2003) and corroborated by later studies on linseed, which confirmed that seed weight is a varietal trait with high heritability and is significantly influenced by genotype.
-Moreover, environmental factors such as photosynthate availability during seed filling, plant health, and maturity period may also play crucial roles in determining final seed weight.
+Moreover, environmental factors such as photosynthate availability during plant growth, seed filling, and maturity period may also play crucial roles in determining final seed weight.
 Hence, the 1000-seed weight, in conjunction with capsule number, serves as an important yield component and selection criterion in linseed breeding programs.

 Table 2: Mean performance of yield and yield components parameters of linseed varieties